TheOdinProject/curriculum/nodeJS/testing_express/testing_database_operations.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Cover unit and integration tests in context of Express server.
+- Cover unit and integration tests in the context of an Express server.
 - Create and use a separate database for integration testing.

 ### Unit tests - do you even need to?